 Subway tile captured America’s interest when it was introduced in subway stations in New York City in the early 1900s.
 The tile adorned the walls of the Big Apple’s subways and soon became a beloved material in homes across the country.
 Today, you see subway tile used in a variety of rooms and ways to add an aesthetic oomph to the room it occupies.

-Subway tile typically is made out of ceramic and comes in 3-inch by 6-inch tiles, but there are plenty of options when it comes to sizing, color, texture and material.
+Subway tile is typically made out of ceramic and comes in 3-inch by 6-inch tiles, but there are plenty of options when it comes to sizing, color, texture, and material.
 Here, we take a look at a few of the ways subway tile is used the most so you can gain some inspiration for your next home remodeling project.

 Subway tile is as functional as it is beautiful, especially when used to create a backsplash.
 Backsplashes are located behind sinks to protect the wall from water that could damage it, hence the name backsplash.
-Today, these areas aren’t just used to protect walls, they’re used to create beautiful backgrounds and colorful touches in kitchens.
+Today, these areas aren’t just used to protect walls; they’re used to create beautiful backgrounds and colorful touches in kitchens.

 Bathroom walls aren’t immune to the possibilities of subway tile, as this tile offers a slew of different options to bring your dream bathroom to life.
 Darker tile in blues and grays can help to give off neutral or cool atmospheres to fit in with fixtures, paint, and other materials used in your bathroom.